rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 Usage:
-- The source file name must be placed after the script name:
+- The source file name must be placed after the script name (Option: -I):
 - - prot_gen_cpp.py main.cpp
 - - prot_gen_cpp.py scketch.ino
+-
+- Options:
+- - If only the name of the source file is given, by default it prints in the terminal and saves it in the PropTypes.txt file
+-
+- - If after the name of the source file, -I is entered, then prints it in the terminal and saves it in the ProTotypes.txt file, but above the first routine found along with the code found in the source file

 Rules:
 - The function must be aligned in the first column